lebaotrung93/XlauncherIOS/FAQs.md

+## How to replace the existing Xlauncher Framework

 - Drag and drop Xlauncher.framework into your project. (choose replace)
 - Embedded Binaries with SDK
 - Remove the old one, then link again with new
 ![alt tag](https://github.com/xctcorporation/XlauncherIOS/blob/master/Images/addEmbled.png)